Yellowwood State Forest

 The forest’s 23,326 acres offer many recreation opportunities for people of all ages and skill levels.
 Offering three pristine lakes, hiking, horse trails, abundant wildlife. and primitive overnight campsites, Yellowwood has everything to keep you busy!

 Hikers may use designated hiking and horse trails.
 Trail difficulty includes easy, moderate, and rugged and are suitable for hikers of all levels.
+Click below for maps or scroll down further for trail descriptions.

 The 133 acre Yellowwood Lake is noted for its excellent fishing.
 A valid Indiana fishing license is required for fishing.
 Rowboat rental is also available for your use.